gabydesir/travelOp/README.md

 TravelOp is an app that allows users to post their travel pictures, along with the description, location and recommendation regarding the place.

 ## Inspiration
-There are no apps that are stricly for travel.
-I wanted to create an app that is all about traveling.
-Where users can manage their travel images.
+I was hospitalized for nearly 3 months and looking at my travel pictures motivated me to get better.
+At the time, I wished I had an app where I could manage my photographs that was not social media.

-Technologies used HTML, CSS, Javascript, Node.js, Express.js, PostgreSQL.
+## Technologies used
+1. HTML/CSS
+2. Javascript
+3. Node.js
+4. Express.js
+5. PostgreSQL

 ## User Stories
-As an user, I can register.
-As an user, I can log in into my account.
+As an user, I can register and login into my account.
 As an user, I can post my travel pictures and description about the location.
 As an user, I can create, read, update and delete
-As an user, I can see live tweets from a travel magazine CondeNast Traveler.
+As an user, I can see live tweets from travel magazine CondeNast Traveler.

 ## MVP